 I dabbled with fountain pens more than once over the years, including a period during my retraining effort, until 1998, when I meandered too close to the Maelstrom and was finally irretrievably sucked in.
 I came to the hobby through a succession of pens that began with a Cross “Solo” and culminated with a Bexley Fifth Anniversary.
 As I gained experience, I gradually became a firm adherent of vintage American pens.
 But ignoring pens from other countries, vintage or modern, would be like cutting off my nose to spite my face, and as of this writing, my pen collection comprises about 400 pens.
 My favorite, my “desert island” pen, is this sterling-capped Blue Cedar Parker “51”:

 Once having come to love vintage fountain pens, I soon found that the next obvious step was learning to work on them as well as with them.
 As a result of that discovery, I had the pleasure of being paid to play with fountain pens.
 I then branched out into nib adjustment and customization — if the nib is no good, it doesn’t matter how fancy the rest of it is, it’s not a good pen.
 I find this latter skill very rewarding; to hand a nib to a client and get a “wow!” in return is a great kick.
-Although we’re now retired, I still derive great pleasure from spending time with other pen people and from writing about pens for my website, PEN WORLD Magazine, and the Pennant, the magazine of the Pen Collectors of America.
+Although we’re now retired, I still derive great pleasure from spending time with other pen people and from writing about pens for PEN WORLD Magazine and my website, and in my growing collection pf pen books.